Watch Alex Trebek Rap Drake and Kayne West on Jeopardy

 Veteran Jeopardy! host Alex Trebek proved that 76-year-olds can still get down when he delighted contestants by rapping (well, reading) the lyrics to songs by Drake, Kendrick Lamar, Lil Wayne, Desiigner and Kanye West.

-Trebek, who has hosted syndicated game show since 1984, read out lyrics to chart-topping tunes including Drake's "Started From The Bottom" and Kanye West's "Famous" under a category called "Let’s rap, Kids!"
+Trebek, who has hosted the syndicated game show since 1984, read out lyrics to chart-topping tunes including Drake's "Started From The Bottom" and Kanye West's "Famous" under a category called "Let’s rap, Kids!"

 When he finished, he told the bemused panel: "I was just getting into this rap thing.
 I'm not too good at it but I was getting into it."